Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 - * Can you demonstrate cultural competence, a sensitivity to and an understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff?

-- * Do you have experience directing the work of others?
+- * Do you have experience with directing the work of others and training new staff?

 - * Can you demonstrate skill in oral and written communication, including public speaking?

 - * Do you have experience in research, compiling data for and preparation of statistical, narrative and other reports?